-That’s why Kellogg Company is proud to partner with Feeding America’s School Pantry program.
-This innovative program helps to set up food pantries that are conveniently located on-site at schools for families of students in need.
+Together with Feeding America’s network of food banks, the program helps set up food pantries that are conveniently located on-site at schools for families of students in need.
 The school food pantries complement school breakfast and lunch programs, providing access to food for children and their families after the school day has ended.
-They help to fill an important gap, relieving the burden and anxiety a family may face when they aren’t sure where their next meal may come from.
-And they help children to focus on their education, not hungry stomachs.